loikein/thesis-linda-dev/README.md

 # Template for thesis projects

 This is a template for thesis projects at the [OpenSourceEconomics](https://github.com/OpenSourceEconomics) research group.
+You can use this template when creating a new repository for your thesis.

 ### Inquiry